 • Arab women in black abayas and hijabs gleefully driving brightly colored bumper cars at an amusement park

-• Living, breathing architecture that responds to your presence
+• Living, breathing architecture that reacts to your presence

 • Restaurants offering Vietnamese & French tappas

-• Flokati rugs covered in Manic Panic punk hair dyes, hanging in an art gallery
+• Flokati rugs covered in Manic Panic punk hair dyes, hanging in an art museum

 • A taxi driver from Sudan working on his masters degree in electrical engineering; geopolitical lessons about Bhutan, Nepal, and Bosnia from Buddhist and Muslim Uber drivers